 These volatile market conditions have resulted in reduced liquidity, widening of credit spreads and lack of price transparency in credit and capital markets.
+For instance, economic growth in the UAE is estimated to have slowed to 0.8 per cent. in 2017 from 3.0 per cent. in 2016 and 5.1 per cent. in 2015 and it is estimated that economic growth in 2018 was 2.4 per cent. (source: Bloomberg and ENBD internal research (real GDP%)).
+Non-oil growth in the UAE slowed as external demand softened and lower oil prices led to a slowdown in government spending.
 The adverse market conditions have impacted investment markets both globally and in the UAE, with increased volatility in interest rates and exchange rates.
-The decision of the U.S. federal reserve to raise interest rates in December 2015 (with further rate rises expected during 2016) could adversely impact ENBD's net profit margins and borrowing costs.
+The decision of the U.S. Federal Reserve to raise interest rates could adversely impact ENBD's net profit margins and borrowing costs.
 The business, results of operations, financial condition and prospects of ENBD may be materially adversely affected by a continuation of the general unfavourable economic conditions in the other countries of the GCC and emerging markets generally as well as by United States, European and international trading market conditions and/or related factors.